 Fibromyalgia can be difficult to diagnose.
 There is no single test or examination that says the pain is caused by fibromyalgia.

 People suspected of having fibromyalgia may have blood tests and x-rays — part of the aim of this is to look for other possible causes of pain in the muscles and bones.

-But really, it comes down to a doctor thinking that the pattern of pain and tiredness fits fibromyalgia, and doesn’t fit other conditions.
+A doctor may diagnose fibromyalgia when they doctor think that the pattern of pain and tiredness fits the condition, and doesn’t fit other conditions.

 How is fibromyalgia treated?

 There is no cure for fibromyalgia but most people find they are able to ease some of the pain and tenderness with the right approach.
 It’s important to learn about fibromyalgia and play an active role in your treatment.

 Regular exercise reduces pain and tiredness, and improves sleep in people with fibromyalgia.
 Exercise should be introduced slowly and gradually — water-based exercise (hydrotherapy) may be a good place to start.
 A physiotherapist can help you design the right exercise program.
 Tai chi and yoga may also help.

 Getting enough sleep is important.
 Setting aside plenty of time for sleep, reducing tea and coffee after lunch, relaxing before bed and getting up at around the same time each day can all help.

 Psychological approaches can also help.
 These include learning how to manage stress, learning how to plan and pace your life, and therapies such as mindfulness and cognitive behaviour therapy, or CBT.